 Commands

-By decorating a function with @command
+By decorating a function with @command or @first_command,

 the function is registered in a command registry.